 Online Learning and Resources

-If you prefer to learn from home, there are great free tools available:
+If you prefer to learn from home or online somewhere else, rather than in-person, there are some great free tools available:

 Looking for formal training?